-Markup rates have proven to be an invaluable tool when it comes to implementing variable prices due to different host service fees on each platform.
+Markup rates help you vary your pricing on the same listing on different channels to help you get paid out the same amount, regardless of channel fees.
 You might also want to set listing-specific markup rates if you are required to collect specific taxes in your jurisdiction.

 The markup rates that you set are then used in pricing operations when interacting with prices in our calendar and our public API and will determine the final calculated price we push to each listings' platform for a given property.

-The same applies if you have a PriceLabs integration, we take the price that PriceLabs gives us for a given date, we add the appropriate markup and then push that final price to the platform.
+The same applies if you have a PriceLabs integration, we take the price that PriceLabs gives us for a given date and add the appropriate markup before pushing that final price to the platform.

 Changing markup rates on their own will not push new prices to your platforms if you have Pricing Sync disabled.
 The markup rate will be used to calculate prices pushed to your channels the next time prices are updated.

 If you have Pricing Sync enabled, prices are immediately pushed to their channels with the new markup rates.